CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/email/authentication.md

 #### Register an application and upload a certificate

-1. Complete app registration in Microsoft Entra ID as in [client credentials setup][], through API permissions and admin consent.
+1. Complete app registration in Microsoft Entra ID as in [client credentials setup][].
 1. Instead of (or in addition to) a client secret, open **Certificates & secrets** > **Certificates** > **Upload certificate**.
 1. Upload a `.cer` or `.pfx` certificate and note any password used when exporting the private key.
 1. Record **Application (client) ID**, **Directory (tenant) ID**, and the sending user's **Object ID** as for client credentials.